image

 Patrice Little, DNP, FNP-BC

-Founder & CEO, NP Student
+Founder & CEO of NP Student Magazine

 Hi!
 I'm a Family Nurse Practitioner and writer who leads a lifestyle and educational resource that helps better position Nurse Practitioner (NP) students for life, career, and business.
 I am candid about my wins and regrets in life.
 I also encourage NP students to embrace their own so they can live their best life as a provider.